Equivariant Neural Networks for General Linear Symmetries on Lie Algebras: Reductive Lie Neurons: Architecture

-\paragraph{Verification and Relation to Prior Bilinear Forms.} Our concrete form in Eq.~\ref{eq:killing-gl-concrete} satisfies the conditions of Proposition~\ref{def:mod-killing}.
+\paragraph{Verification and Relation to Prior Bilinear Forms.} Our concrete form in Eq.~\ref{eq:killing-gl-concrete} satisfies the conditions of Definition~\ref{def:mod-killing}.
 Decomposing a matrix $X = X_0 + \frac{1}{n}\mathrm{tr}(X)I$ (where $X_0 \in \mathfrak{sl}(n)$) reveals that our form separates orthogonally:

 This decomposition directly shows how $\widetilde{B}$ serves as a generalization of prior work.
 The first term is the Killing form on the semisimple part, which is the tool used in Lie Neurons~\citep{lin2023lie}.
 The second term is a standard inner product on the center, which, under the isomorphism $\mathfrak{so}(3)\simeq\mathbb{R}^3$, recovers the dot product used in Vector Neurons~\citep{deng2021vector}.
+For $\mathfrak{so}(3)$, the hat map intertwines the vector action and the adjoint action, so $\mathrm{Ad}$-equivariance on $\mathfrak{so}(3)$ corresponds to standard $\mathrm{SO}(3)$-equivariance on $\mathbb{R}^3$; see Lemma~\ref{lem:so3_hat_adjoint}.
 Our single form thus unifies these approaches, extending to the full reductive algebra $\mathfrak{gl}(n)$ (details can be found in Appendix~\ref{app:connections}).